bluesillybeard/Box2D.zig/readme.md

 ## Other notes

 The binding is under heavy work, so it's quite unstable at the moment.
 For now, I recomend using the native option (`@import("box2d").native`) until the binding is in a stable state.
-Hopefully, the binding will be ready for general use before the end of this summer.
-(I would say next week but I have a lot of other projects)
+I am a busy person, so it may take a while.

 ## TODO
 - Compare performance between compiling with cmake+clang and zig (in theory it should be identical, since they are both ultimately LLVM+clang)